Do you grind your teeth? Or do you have a loved one or family member who grinds their teeth at night?

 Jaw muscle protection.
 Your jaw muscles are incredibly strong, creating a force of up to 1,300 Newtons, so it is no surprise they will hurt if they clench for an entire night.
 Soft rubber or dual laminate mouth guards provide a layer of cushioning between the upper and lower teeth protecting the jaw muscles from this extreme tension.

-If you suspect you or a loved one suffers from bruxism, visit us at Warner Lakes Dental so that we can begin proper management early and prevent the complications from happening if left uncontrolled.
+If you suspect you or a loved one suffers from bruxism, visit us at our Warner dental practice so that we can begin proper management early and prevent the complications from happening if left uncontrolled.
 As with most dental issues, early diagnosis and treatment is a key part of a successful outcome.

 Warner Lakes Dental Experience